-Long Island has been hit hard by this winter surge of coronavirus cases and the omicron variant.
+Long Island was hit hard by the winter surge of coronavirus cases and the omicron variant.

-In addition to urgent care centers and medical offices, more COVID-19 testing sites have opened around the region.
-For a starting point, New York State offers this searchable tool to find a test site near you.
-The White House this month launched COVIDTests.gov, a website where people from every home in the U.S. can order four at-home COVID-19 tests per household to have them delivered by mail.
-The website says the tests should ship within seven to 12 days.
+In addition to urgent care centers and medical offices, more COVID-19 testing sites opened around the region.
+For a starting point, New York State offered this searchable tool to find a test site near you.
+The White House launched COVIDTests.gov, a website where people from every home in the U.S. can order four at-home COVID-19 tests per household to have them delivered by mail.

-Take a look at some of the other suggestions to book an appointment or find a COVID-19 test below.
+Take a look at some other suggestions to book an appointment or find a COVID-19 test below.